Matthias1590/EasySockets/README.md

 pip install git+https://github.com/Matthias1590/EasySockets.git
 ```

-You can also install it by cloning this repo and running the following commands
+You can also install it by cloning this repository and running the following commands:
 ```
 python3 setup.py build
 python3 setup.py install